Sklenik/TextRPG/Documetation/overview.md

 ## Library package
 This section is dedicated to the different modules of the Library package used in this project.
 These modules are vital and the project cannot function without them, because they contain all of the code.

 Here are links to all currently existing package and/or subpackage modules that are being used by the game.
-Each file contains detailed documentation of all the functions and processes
+Each file contains detailed documentation of all the functions and processes.

 1. [game.py](./Modules/game.md) - launching the game and the game loop
 1. [entities.py](./Modules/entities.md) - classes and functions required for creation and management of player and enemy objects